'AI would not replace people but create new opportunities'

-New Delhi, Aug 2 (IANS) Experts highlighted that Artificial Intelligence (AI) is creating new opportunities which could not be achieved by traditional technology and could be used for health care as well as many other present and future challenges in various sectors.
+New Delhi: Experts highlighted that Artificial Intelligence (AI) is creating new opportunities which could not be achieved by traditional technology and could be used for health care as well as many other present and future challenges in various sectors.

 "AI would not replace people but create new opportunities in various fields.
 It works on data, and if we could train our machines, it could do wonders for us in milliseconds by automating processes.
 It can be used for diagnostic purposes for various diseases, including Covid-19, and could prove very effective in remote areas where adequate health facilities are not available," said secretary, Department of Science & Technology (DST) Prof Ashutosh Sharma.